 According to a survey conducted by the American Podiatric Medical Association, 77% of Americans have experienced foot pain, but only a third of those affected have gone to a podiatrist for treatment.
-MidAmerica’s state of the art Foot and Ankle Clinic aims to change that by offering excellent care and improving quality of life for the enormous population of Americans who suffer from foot conditions.
+MidAmerica’s state of the art Foot and Ankle Clinic and our foot and ankle specialists aim to change that by offering excellent care and improving quality of life for the enormous population of Americans who suffer from foot conditions.

 A foot or ankle fracture can range from a crack in the bone to severe breakage.
 The symptoms are pain, swelling, and difficulty walking; severity and longevity of any of these symptoms should lead a patient to see a doctor immediately.
 People with certain conditions like arthritis or osteoporosis (reduced bone density) are at a higher risk for foot and ankle fractures.

 A patient who sees a doctor for a foot or ankle fracture can expect that their doctor will check change of motion and may ask them to walk around.
 Treatment can range from immobilization in a cast to surgery, in the case of serious fractures.
 Recovery time varies from around six months for minor cracks, to possibly years for severe cases.

 A bunion is a bump in bone that grows at the base of one’s toe.
 One toes pushes against another, forcing a toe joint to swell and grow disproportionately large.
 Skin over bunions becomes red and sore.
 Bunions can be caused by inherited foot shape or injury to the foot that pushes toes together.

 Nonsurgical treatments for bunions include changing shoes, using shoe inserts, or using padding or splints that guide the toes into growing correctly.
 In severe cases, a doctor may need to perform surgery to remove a bunion.
 This surgery can involve removing an affected bone, straightening or realigning a bone, or fusing joints together.